Neil1977/FinalProject-ToDoList/README.md

  - Mobile compatible? (media query) - COMPLETED/NOT NEEDED DUE TO LAYOUT SCALING FINE ANYWAY

  - Add audio alert based on date/time (linked to time 18:00 inday) - Stretch Target - COMPLETED ADDITIONAL STRETCH - ADD ESTIMATED COMPLETION TIME ON INPUT SO ALERT ABOVE DOESNT GENERICALLY TRIGGER @ 18:00?
+(Undecided on this as would be frustrating to estiamte time up front)

  - Add button to resort entries into ascending/descending - COMPLETED

- - Display more of todo in visible list without having to use "edit" button and cursor across Add button to see all "VIEW"/amend span?) - Also display time added (not date).  - STRETCH TARGET - COMPLETED BUT EDGE BUG NOT RESOLVED
+ - Display more of todo in visible list without having to use "edit" button and cursor across Add button to see all "VIEW"/amend span?) - Also display time added (not date).  - STRETCH TARGET - COMPLETED BUT EDGE BUG NOT RESOLVED - COULD NOT RESOLVE WITH MANY ATTEMPTS/DIFFERENT TECHNIQUES/COACH SO ADDED README REQUIREMENT NEEDS TO BE CHROME ETC TO FUNCTION WITHOUT ERROR (CANNOT BE RESOLVED WITHOUT MAJOR CHANGES)

 - Publish/Present